CloudedRain/ProgStud-Spring25/README.md

   const voteData = allData.slice(1).map(row => row.slice(startCol, startCol + cols));
   const rows = voteData.length;
 ```
 Here you can see I make sure the data is larger than 1 so that there's something to calculate.
-Then I search for the first column that starts with neither a blank cell or the string "Timestamp" (google forms generates this column when exporting to a spreadsheet).
+Then I search for the first column that starts with neither a blank cell or the string "Timestamp" (google forms generates this column when exporting to a spreadsheet).\
+The next step to improve this would be doing the same thing for the end column where I make sure there's no blank columns in between, which would tell me that I'm including one or more columns which contain zero data.
+An alternative method is checking which columns have 0 votes after tallying up the first round, but these dead columns are already taking out in bulk by the group elimination system for all candidates of the same lowest votes.